 In the months January to March of the following year, candidates will enter the second Module Block (MB II) back again in Munich.
 MB II comprises advanced subjects on research methodology, personal development and health systems research.
 Again, candidates will be required to present their projects to colleagues and selected audience.
 A CIHLMU Symposium is projected, where candidates will be presenting their projects through posters and presentations.

 Research Period II

 The second research period (RP II) will begin in April with the return of the candidates to their research locations or countries of residence.
-Contact between the candidate and the two supervisors will again be upheld through the web based communication platform with mandatory commented and graded reports every two months.
+Contact between the candidate and the two supervisors will again be upheld through mandatory commented and graded reports every two months.
 This period will last at least 12 months.
 Towards the end of RP II, candidates will enter the final stage of research.
 This time will still be spent at the location of research, but with an intensified communication between candidate and supervisors, marking the finalization of research activity and the writing of the PhD thesis.
 At the end of this period, candidates are required to submit their PhD thesis.
 Equally, every candidate will have to submit a manuscript to a peer reviewed journal.
 This submission is a precondition for admission to the defense in front of the Promotional Commission at LMU Munich.

 After successful admission, the PhD candidate will be required to come to Munich for a short final term of 10 to 14 days for the oral defense of the PhD thesis and final submission of the approved thesis to the LMU University Library.
 The PhD curriculum will end with the successful defense of the thesis.
 Finally, the PhD certificate in Medical Research - International Health is awarded.

 Research Periods III and IV